 top of page

-Sesame & Soya Milk Hotpot.
+Sesame and Soya Milk Hotpot

 Sesame and soya milk hotpot with chicken, mushrooms carrot and mangetoutes by kurumicooks delicious easy to make healthy Japanese Asian and Fusion cooking for your kitchen